hanxiaomax/rose/README.md

 - `show_splash_screen`: whether to show the splash screen, default is true
 - `theme`: the theme of the TUI, default is `cassette-walkman`, check [Theme](#theme) for more details
-- `load_cpp_parser`: whether to use C++ implementation for better performance, default is false
 - `whitelists`: the whitelists of the TUI, default is empty, check [Whitelist](#whitelist) for more details

-> [!NOTE]
-> The `load_cpp_parser` option is set to false by default to improve startup time.
-Enable it only if you need better performance and have the C++ implementation properly installed.

 #### Theme
 RoseApp TUI provides two built-in themes: `cassette-walkman` (default light theme) and `cassette-dark`.
 You can configure the theme in two ways: